Sickle Cell Disease

 Sickle cell is an inherited disease caused by a defect in a gene.

-For parents who are each carriers of a sickle cell gene, there is a 1 in 4, or a 25 % chance of having a child with sickle cell disease.
+- Parents who are each carriers of a sickle cell gene have a 25% chance of having a child with SCD.

 What are the symptoms of sickle cell disease?

 - Anemia.
-Because sickled cells are short-lived or destroyed, there are less red blood cells available in the body.
-This results in anemia.
+This is the most common symptom.
+Having fewer red blood cells causes anemia.
 Severe anemia can make you feel dizzy, short of breath, and tired.

 - Acute chest syndrome.
-This occurs when sickling occurs in the chest.
+This is when sickle cells stick together and block oxygen flow in the tiny vessels in the lungs.
 This can be life-threatening.
-It often occurs suddenly, when the body is under stress from infection, fever, or dehydration.
-The sickled cells stick together and block the flow of oxygen in the tiny vessels in the lungs.
-It resembles pneumonia and can include fever, pain, and a violent cough.
+It often happens suddenly, when the body is under stress from infection, fever, or dehydration.
+Symptoms may seem like pneumonia.
+They can include fever, pain, and a violent cough.

 - Stroke.
-This is another sudden and severe complication of people with sickle cell disease.
-The misshapen cells can block the major blood vessels that supply the brain with oxygen.
-Any interruption in the flow of blood and oxygen to the brain can result in severe brain damage.
-If you have one stroke from sickle cell anemia, you are more likely to have a second and third stroke.
+This is another sudden and severe problem that occurs with this disease.
+The sickle cells can block the major blood vessels that bring oxygen to the brain.
+Any interruption in the flow of blood and oxygen to the brain can cause severe brain damage.
+If you have a stroke from SCD, you are more likely to have a second and third stroke.

 How is sickle cell disease diagnosed?

-Along with a complete medical history and physical exam, you may have blood and other tests.
+Your healthcare provider will take your medical history and give you a physical exam.
+You may also have blood tests and other tests.

 How is sickle cell disease treated?

-Early diagnosis and prevention of complications is critical in sickle cell disease treatment.
-Treatment aims to prevent organ damage including strokes, prevent infection, and treat symptoms.
+Early diagnosis and preventing further problems is critical in treating SCD.
+Treatment goals include preventing organ damage (including strokes), preventing infection, and treating symptoms.
 Treatment may include:

-- Pain medications.
-This is for sickle cell crises.
+- Pain medicines.
+These are used for sickle cell crises.

 - Drinking plenty of water daily (8 to 10 glasses).
 This is to prevent and treat pain crises.
-In some situations, intravenous fluids may be required.
+In some cases, IV (intravenous) fluids may be needed.

 - Blood transfusions.
 These may help treat anemia and prevent stroke.
-They are also used to dilute the sickled hemoglobin with normal hemoglobin to treat chronic pain, acute chest syndrome, splenic sequestration, and other emergencies.
+They are also used to dilute the sickled hemoglobin with normal hemoglobin.
+This is done to treat chronic pain, acute chest syndrome, splenic sequestration, and other emergencies.

 - Vaccinations and antibiotics.
 These are used to prevent infections.

 - Hydroxyurea.
-This medication helps reduce the frequency of pain crises and acute chest syndrome.
+This medicine helps reduce the frequency of pain crises and acute chest syndrome.
 It may also help decrease the need for blood transfusions.
-The long-term effects of the medication are unknown.

 - Regular eye exams.
-These are done to screen for retinopathy.
+These are done to screen for an eye condition called retinopathy.

 - Bone marrow transplant.
-Bone marrow transplants can cure some people with sickle cell disease.
-The decision to have this procedure is based on the severity of the disease and ability to find a suitable bone marrow donor.
-These decisions need to be discussed with your doctor and are only done at specialized medical centers.
+A transplant can cure some people with SCD.
+The decision to have a transplant is based on the severity of the disease and finding a suitable donor.
+These decisions need to be discussed with your provider.
+Transplants are only done at specialized medical centers.

 What are the complications of sickle cell disease?

-Any and all major organs are affected by sickle cell disease.
-The liver, heart, kidneys, gallbladder, eyes, bones, and joints can suffer damage from the abnormal function of the sickle cells and their inability to flow through the small blood vessels correctly.
-Problems may include the following:
+SCD can affect any major organ.
+The liver, heart, kidneys, gallbladder, eyes, bones, and joints can all be damaged.
+They suffer damage from the abnormal function of the sickle cells and their inability to flow through the small blood vessels correctly.
+Problems may include:

 - Increased infections